JasonFengGit/Neural-Model-Translation/README.md

 # ZH-EN NMT Chinese to English Neural Machine Translation

-> This project is inspired by Stanford's CS224N NMT Project
+> This project is inspired by Stanford's CS224N NMT Project<br/>
->

 > Dataset used in this project: [News Commentary v14](http://data.statmt.org/news-commentary/v14)

 ## Intro